nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 </table>

 This **MUST NOT** be populated with the source system's main code for the referral, which **MUST** be returned in the <code>reasonCode</code> element.
-This **MAY** be populated if the GP Clinical System also holds a distinct entry for the type of service requested.
+This **MAY** be populated if the GP clinical system also holds a distinct entry for the type of service requested.

 ### subject